CodeandCoffeeCommunity/speaking/README.md

 At Code & Coffee, we're here to make friends and grow.
 This is a process where we have community mmebers interested in speaking to give a tech talk on whatever they may find interesting!

-## Current Talk Submission Process
+## The Current Talk Submission Process
 1. Direct prospective speakers to create NEW ISSUE on the Issues tab.
 Fill out the template given.
 2. Steve or Dana to respond within the week(within 2 days)
 3. Do they need support?